top of page

 Candidates in the exam should paddle comfortably with grace and style in the sea conditions you hope to certify in.
 You will be assessed not only on your personal paddling ability, but more importantly your ability to instruct on and off the water, your group management skills, safety & judgement, and knowledge of paddlesport topics such as tides and currents, navigation, and others as listed on the instructor criteria.

-In order to pass a given level, ALL criteria for that level must be met.
+In order to pass, ALL criteria for that level must be met.
 If your skills are lacking in an area you may be certified but at a lower level until you have demonstrated improvement in that area.
 This policy insures that instructors are well-rounded and able to meet the requirements of a diverse student population.

 DSC_0101.JPG 2015-9-11-16:55:51